+The reason for not meeting the benchmark in the 2014/15 financial years is due to the purchase of the land for the Shannon wastewater treatment project.
+Council purchased this property ahead of when it was programmed, to take advantage of the property coming on the market.
 The benchmark was not met in the 2017/18 year due to lower than expected cash balance and higher payables balance as a result of increased capital work in the last two months of the financial year as more resources were employed to catch up with delayed projects.
-The bench mark was not met in the 2018/19 year as the LTP year 1 (2018/19) had anticipated \$7m sale of surplus assets being used to decrease borrowing.
-The sales envisaged in the LTP did not occur until the 2019/20 year.
+The bench mark was not met in the 2018/19 years as the LTP year 1 (2018/19) had anticipated \$7m sale of surplus assets being used to decrease borrowing.
+The sales envisaged in the LTP did not occur.
 In addition operational expenditure on the District Plan, Growth Response planning and Solid Waste were loan funded.
-The bench mark was not met in the 2019/20 year due to not all the commercial properties sales were completed in the 2019/20 year.